noahlearner/semrushapitutorial/README.md

 # Semrush API Tutorial
-In this tutorial we're going to setup a NODE.js script found in [index.js](index.js) that will request your website's competitors from Semrush APIs found here: https://www.semrush.com/api-analytics/ and then write the results up into Google BigQuery.
+In this tutorial we're going to setup a Node.js script found in [index.js](index.js) that will request your website's competitors from Semrush APIs found here: https://www.semrush.com/api-analytics/ and then write the results up into Google BigQuery.

-While this is a "Hello World" type execution, it is a useful first step to working with the Semrush APIs.
+While this is a "Hello World" type app, it is a useful first step to working with the Semrush APIs.

 You will also start to see how this might be useful for executing a competitor analysis that might have several steps like: